bdunderscore/modular-avatar/docs/docs/reference/blendshape-sync.md

 Blendshape Sync cannot be chained - that is, you can copy from A to B and A to C, but you can't copy from A to B and B to C.

+At runtime, Blendshape Sync only supports syncing blendshapes that are controlled by animators.
+Blendshapes controlled by VRChat's builtin eyelook or viseme systems cannot be synced accurately.

 ## Setting up Blendshape Sync

 Add the Blendshape Sync component to an object in your prefab.
 Then click the + button to open a selection window.